shobhitkasturey/Quiz-App-Using-Django/README.md

     Commit your changes and push the branch to your forked repository.
     Create a pull request with a description of your changes.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
-Contact

 For any questions or feedback, please contact shobhitkasturey@gmail.com